hpoleselo/number_sorter_cpp/README.md

 `$ gcc -o NumberSorter NumberSorter.cpp -pthread -lstdc++`

-## Building the Containerized Application Locally
+## Building and Running the Containerized Application Locally

 To avoid any compatibility issues, one is able to run this application containerized using Podman/Docker.
 Make sure to be in the root folder of this repository and build the image: